kallaballa/libnfporb/README.md

 # libnfp
-Implementation of a robust no-fit polygon generation in a library
+Implementation of a robust no-fit polygon generation in a C++ library

 ## Description